gregv21v/Compact-Farmer/readme.md

 # Level 1
 You start off with a grass seeds and a hoe.
 With the hoe, you can till the soil so you can plants seeds.
 The only seed you have in the beginning is grass.

+After you aquire some grass, you can then put that in the crafting grid to aquire a grass sieve.
+A grass sieve can then be used to harvest other seeds from water.